TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 - Two-way sync across two or more entities.
 A change on any of them propagates to the others.
 - Cross-domain support.
 Switches, lights, input_booleans, fans, and groups can mix freely in the same linked group.
-- A state-equality gate that stops a run when the other linked entities already match the source's new state, so the followers' responses cannot loop the trigger back on itself.
+- A state-equality gate that stops a run when the other linked entities match the source's new state, so the followers' responses cannot loop the trigger back on itself.
 - A reconcile branch that runs on Home Assistant start and on an optional bridge sensor reporting back online, with a designated authority entity acting as the tiebreaker.
-- An optional suppress-during binary sensor that pauses the automation during maintenance windows or reboot indicators.
+- An optional suppress-during binary sensor that pauses the automation during maintenance windows, reboot indicators, or whatever you can dream up.
 - Debug logging that can be toggled on during setup and off in normal operation.

 Trigger filtering on the linked entities is restricted to `to: ['on', 'off']`, so devices coming back online from `unavailable` do not fire the trigger.
 The reconcile branch waits up to 30 seconds for the authority to enter a known state before acting, so an unavailable authority on boot does not corrupt the alignment.